NullPointerDeveloper/Notes/Other/Epilepsy.md

 Seizure is an event, and if it repeats over time, then it is epilepsy.
 Different drugs treat different types of seizures.

+Status epilepticus - it is a prolonged, either focal seizure where eventually you loose consciousness, or generalized seizure that lasts for more then 5 minutes, or repeated seizures withing short amount of time without full recovery.

 ## Focal

 Where there is a particular area agitated.
 Depending on the area it manifests in different types of seizure (spasms or strange localized sensations or loss of sensation).